 From 1967 to 1986, the opposition response adopted a variety of formats.
 Several times, the opposition response included comments from one or more Members of Congress.
 For example, in 1970, seven Democratic Members participated in a 45-minute televised response to President Richard Nixon's State of the Union speech.
-In 1984, twelve Democratic Members recorded a reply to President Ronald Reagan's speech that was aired on most networks.
-In other instances, only one or two Members delivered their party's official reply.37
+In 1984, 12 Democratic Members recorded a reply to President Ronald Reagan's speech that was aired on most networks.
+In other instances, one or two Members delivered their party's official reply.52

 By 1987, the opposition response adopted a format in which either one or two individuals provided a reply to the President's address.
 Parties often select rising stars, new congressional leaders, or possible presidential candidates to give the opposing view.
-For example, Senator Robert Dole (R-KS) gave the opposition response in 1996.
-The new Senate Minority leader, Harry Reid (D-NV), used the opposition response to introduce himself to the American people in 2005.
-In 2006, in an attempt to highlight Virginia's status as America's "best managed state," the Democrats chose Governor Tim Kaine to give the reply.38
+For example, Senator Robert Dole gave the opposition response in 1996.
+The new Senate minority leader, Harry Reid, used the opposition response to introduce himself to the American people in 2005.
+In 2006, in an attempt to highlight Virginia's status as a well-managed state, Democrats chose Governor Tim Kaine to give the reply.53 In 2011, now Speaker of the House Paul Ryan gave the opposition address.
+In 2012, Indiana Governor Mitch Daniels, also considered to be an effective state chief executive, delivered the Republican response.54

-In 1995, Republican Governor Christine Todd Whitman of New Jersey became the first non-Congressional elected official to deliver the opposition response.39 In 2007, Senator Jim Webb (D-VA) was the first freshman Member of Congress to provide the opposition response to the State of the Union address.
+In 1995, Republican Governor Christine Todd Whitman of New Jersey became the first noncongressional elected official to deliver the opposition response.55 In 2007, Senator Jim Webb was the first freshman Member of Congress to provide the opposition response to the State of the Union address.